rtc11/buildk/README.md

 - [x] Support repositories
 - [ ] Add init command for setting up basic project
 - [ ] Kotlinc must be first looked up in manifest before trying to look for env-vars and default locations
+- [ ] When downloading deps and transitive deps fails, the imported dependency is cached and no transitive will be wodnloaded again